maticnetwork/matic-docs/docs/develop/l1-l2-communication/data-tunnel.md

 ## Overview
 Matic validators continuously monitor a contract on Ethereum chain called **_StateSender_**.
 Each time a registered contract on Ethreum chain calls this contract, it emits an event.
 Using this event Matic validators relay the data to another contract on Matic chain.
 This **_StateSync_** mechanism is used to send data from Ethereum to Matic.

 Matic validators also periodically submit a hash of all transactions on Matic chain to Ethereum chain.
 This **_Checkpoint_** can be used to verify any transaction that happened on Matic.
-Once a transaction is verified to have happened on Matic chain, action can be taked accordingly on Ethereum.
+Once a transaction is verified to have happened on Matic chain, action can be taken accordingly on Ethereum.

 These 2 mechanisms can be used together to enable two way data transfer between Ethereum and Matic.
 To abstract out all these interactions, you can directly inherit our **_BaseRootTunnel_** (on Ethereum) and **_BaseChildTunnel_** (on Matic) contracts.